ElektraInitiative/PermaplanT/doc/usecases/assigned/watering_layer.md

   - The user logs a watering event:
     - by selecting individual plants
     - by brushing over the map
-    - for all parts of the map which are open-air (area can be defined by where roofs etc. are)
+    - for all parts of the map which are defined (for e.g. rain, automatic watering, regular watering routine)
   - The app saves the watering event with the current date.
   - The watering history is visible to the user, providing an overview of past watering events.
 - **Alternative scenario:**